Fide2023/helpdesk/README.md

 update user set role = "super_admin" where user_id = "<user_id here>";
 ```

-Now you have your Super Admin and everything is ready to use.
+Now you have your Super Admin and everything is ready to test and use, have fun!

 ps. inside config/fileSize you can change the amount of files and the total size of the attachments to tickets.